Sport in Scotland: Association football

 The SFA is also responsible for the Scotland national football team.
 The national stadium is Hampden Park in the Mount Florida area of Glasgow.
 Supporters of the national team are nicknamed the Tartan Army and are well-regarded for their friendliness, receiving particular acclaim at Euro 2024 in Germany.
-As of April 2025, Scotland's men's team are ranked as the 44th best national football team in the FIFA World Rankings.
+As of January 2026, Scotland's men's team are ranked as the 38th best national football team in the FIFA World Rankings.
 Their highest ranking was 14th in 2007, and lowest was 86th in 2004.
 The national team last attended the World Cup in France in 1998, but finished last in their group stage after defeats to eventual runners-up Brazil and Morocco.
 They won a single point after a 1-1 draw with Norway.
-After a barren spell of 23 years without attending a major tournament, Scotland qualified for successive European Championships in 2020 and 2024 under Steve Clarke.
+After a barren spell of 23 years without attending a major tournament since 1998, Scotland qualified for successive European Championships in 2020 and 2024 and the 2026 FIFA World Cup under Steve Clarke; sealing the latter in a famous 4-2 win against Denmark.

 Elite club association football in Scotland is represented by the Scottish Professional Football League (SPFL).
 The Scottish Premiership was named by UEFA in 2024 as the best-supported league per capita in Europe, with 18.36 per 1,000 people attending games in the 2023/24 season.
-The most successful clubs in Scotland by far are Rangers and Celtic, collectively known as the Old Firm; since 1985, no other club has won the Scottish Premiership title aside from them.
+The most successful clubs in Scotland by far are Rangers and Celtic, collectively known as the Old Firm; since the 1984-85 season, no other club has won the Scottish Premiership title aside from them.
 They are also by far the best-supported clubs in Scotland, poessessing two of the largest football stadiums in the country with 51,700 (Ibrox) and 60,411 (Celtic Park).
-With 120 trophies to their name, Celtic are currently the second most successful team in professional football, behind Al Ahly of Egypt.
+With 120 trophies to their name as of May 2025, Celtic are currently the second most successful team in professional football, behind Al Ahly of Egypt.
 Other successful clubs in Scotland include Aberdeen (the last non-Old Firm winners of the top flight), Heart of Midlothian, Hibernian and Dundee United.